25 skills every cook should know

 Lots of recipes call for only egg whites or yolks, so how do you separate them out?
 One of the easiest methods is to crack the egg with the blunt side of a knife, open the shell into two halves, and pass the yolk several times between the halves, letting the white drop down into the bowl underneath before popping the yolk into a separate vessel.
 Watch our video on how to make meringues to see this technique in action.

-Garlic is essential to many recipes, and learning how to crush it with a knife will not only save you the hassle of buying and cleaning a garlic crusher, but will give you a smooth paste, which will simply disappear into your dish with no lumps.
+Garlic is essential to many recipes, and our video guide for how to crush garlic with a knife will not only save you the hassle of buying and cleaning a garlic crusher, but will give you a smooth paste that will simply disappear into your dish with no lumps.

 16. How to prepare chillies

 Fresh chillies can add a kick to your cooking.
 You can vary the heat depending on the type of chilli that you use, and whether you prepare it with the seeds or not.
-Find out how to dice, shed and prepare rings - just make sure you wash your hands after!
+Find out how to prepare chillies – just make sure you wash your hands after!

 18. How to cook the perfect steak

-Pan-frying is one of the easiest ways to make sure that your steak is cooked to perfection - the cooking time will depend on how well-done you like your meat, how thick the cut is, and what type of steak it is.
-Follow our perfect steak guide to serve up a steak that’s cooked to your liking.
+Pan-frying is one of the easiest ways to make sure that your steak is cooked to perfection.
+The cooking time will depend on how well-done you like your meat, how thick the cut is, and what type of steak it is.
+Follow our perfect steak guide to serve up a steak that’s cooked to your liking, or watch this video:

-A vinaigrette is a simple French salad dressing made from oil and vinegar, in the basic ratio three parts oil to one part vinegar.
-Check out our video to see how to make a classic French dressing, or adapt it with lemon juice, fresh herbs, mustard or crushed garlic.
+A vinaigrette is a simple French salad dressing made from oil and vinegar in the basic ratio three parts oil to one part vinegar.
+Check out our video to see how to make a classic French dressing, or adapt it with lemon juice, fresh herbs, mustard or crushed garlic, as in this superfood salad with citrus dressing.

 The technique varies depending on what you’re making, but you always need to whisk your batter properly to combine the flour, milk or water so that there are no lumps.
 Get a smooth finish with our video guides for making thin crepe pancakes, fluffy American pancakes, classic Yorkshire puddings and homemade battered fish.